MonitorArmGuide

 By MonitorArmGuide Editorial · · 8 min read

-The Three Mount Styles
+The Four Mount Styles

 1. Desk clamp (C-clamp) — grips the back edge of your desktop.